3122 Florence

-3122 Florence is a stony trinary asteroid of the Amor group.
+3122 Florence is a stony triple asteroid of the Amor group.
 It is classified as a near-Earth object and potentially hazardous asteroid.
 It measures approximately 5 kilometers in diameter.
 It orbits the Sun at a distance of 1.0–2.5 AU once every 2 years and 4 months (859 days); the orbit has an eccentricity of 0.42 and an inclination of 22° with respect to the ecliptic.
 Florence has two moons.